6.2 - Compatibility of the approach with other frameworks

 100%

-The Bilan Carbone® method covers E4 in its entirety, at least partially.
+The Bilan Carbone® method covers all of E4, at least partially.
 This DR is at the heart of the transition plan steps of the Bilan Carbone® method.
-Evolutions are planned to maximise coverage of certain DPs.
-Deepening not necessary.
+Developments are planned to maximise the coverage of certain DPs.
+Further deepening not necessary.

-Minor evolutions of the method are planned to improve certain partial considerations of DPs, aiming for maximal consideration.
+Minor developments of the method are planned to improve certain partial coverages of DPs, aiming for maximal coverage.
 These are clarifications notably on a precise list of indicators, on separate targets for scopes 1, 2 and 3, or on 1.5°C-aligned targets.

 E1-5: Energy consumption and energy mix